hiepvq/upload/README.md

 ### MapFilesCommand

-Using `php flarum hiepvq:upload` you have a powerful tool in your hands to map uploads to posts and clean up unused files.
+Using `php flarum fof:upload` you have a powerful tool in your hands to map uploads to posts and clean up unused files.
 To do so there are two steps to take into consideration:

 - Mapping (`--map`) allows you to look through posts to identify whether which uploaded files have been used inside any posts, and store this information